 Ken Neevel became personally involved in church planting in 2015 when he and his wife felt called to help plant a church in Jamestown, MI.
 As Ken saw how people found their way back to the Lord, it ignited an enthusiasm in him for church planting.
 On a trip to India with another mission agency, he was energized again by how church planting impacts individuals, families, and communities.

-As VP of Development and Communication, Ken will encourage, support, and coach the development and communication teams and work to expand Multiplication Network’s ministry funding base while sharing the mission and ministry of Multiplication Network with more people.
+As VP of Development and Communication, Ken encourages, supports, and coaches the development and communication teams and works to expand Multiplication Network’s ministry funding base while sharing the mission and ministry of Multiplication Network with more people.
 Ken says, “I am particularly excited about how God is using the people and resources of Multiplication Network to reach unreached people with the gospel.
 Lives are being changed at amazing rates.
 Multiplication Network’s global impact is significantly disproportionate to the size of the organization both in staffing and financial resources.”
-Ken is working from Multiplication Network’s West Michigan office in City on a Hill in Zeeland.
+Ken is working from Multiplication Network’s West Michigan office in Zeeland.

-Dr. John Wagenveld shares, “I am thrilled that Ken has decided to join Multiplication Network.
-His gifts and talents will be put to great use not only in advancement but also serving on the executive team as we seek to train 10,000 church planters per year around the world.”
+Dr. John Wagenveld shares, “I am thrilled that Ken joined Multiplication Network.
+His gifts and talents have been put to great use not only in advancement and communication, but also serving on the executive team as we seek to train 10,000 church planters per year around the world.”

 Ken and his wife Jodi live in Zeeland, MI.
-They have four daughters and nine grandchildren.
-Ken enjoys singing and playing guitar, especially with the worship team at Jamestown Harbor Church.
+Between them they have four daughters and nine grandchildren.
+Ken enjoys singing and playing guitar, especially with the worship team at Jamestown Harbor Church (JHC).
 He also serves on the board of the American Mission Hospital in Bahrain, which was started by his great, great uncle Samuel Zwemer, often referred to as “the Apostle to Islam.”
-And he chairs the Harbor Churches Foundation.
-In his free time, Ken enjoys camping, travel, eating out, and family time.
+He also serves as an elder at JHC, and is chair of his condo association.
+In his free time, Ken enjoys camping, travel, and family time.